 Thus began my new career as a Higher Education Consultant for IBM — an ambassador for Information Technology to major universities around the country.
 After 12 years with Big Blue, I grew tired of the constant travel and left for a series of IT management positions in the Research Triangle area of North Carolina.
 I concluded my IT career managing the group responsible for email and research databases at GlaxoSmithKline until my retirement in 2006.

 My interest in economics and financial planning was triggered by the bear market of 1973-74.
 My wife and I bought our first home in August 1973, a month after our second child was born.
 Two months later, the Oil Embargo tripled gas prices, and I began commuting to work on a bicycle.
 During the decade of stagflation, I became fascinated with economics, finance, and market behavior (my wife claims it's an addiction).

-Charting financial data is something I've been doing for thirty years.
-I was an early user of first-generation spreadsheet software (VisiCalc, SuperCalc, and Lotus 1-2-3), and I participated in the beta program for the original release of Quicken.
+Charting financial data is something I've been doing for over thirty years.
+I was an early user of first-generation spreadsheet software (VisiCalc, SuperCalc, and Lotus 1-2-3), and I participated in the beta program for the original release of both Excel and Quicken.

 Contrary to what many visitors assume based on my last name, I'm not a bearish short seller.
 It's true that some of my content has been a bit pessimistic in recent years.
 But I believe this is a result of economic realities and not a personal bias.
 For the record, my efforts to educate others about bear markets date from November 2007, as this Motley Fool article attests.

 I also developed the original website for the Raleigh Chamber Music Guild.
 Unless I've been coerced into a vacation, I'm usually watching the economy and markets from my home office in North Carolina.